travis-ci/docs-travis-ci-com/docs/dev/overview.md

 Part of the appeal of Travis CI is that [common services and tools](/docs/user/ci-environment) (like MySQL, PostgreSQL, RabbitMQ, Redis, MongoDB, Riak and many more) are preinstalled and available for projects to use.
 We also provide passwordless sudo to make it possible to test projects with unique requirements and avoid having to install and maintain all the software known to mankind.

-`Travis CI Environment` is provisioned using modern automation tools and distirbuted in the form of `Travis VM images`.
+`Travis CI Environment` is provisioned using modern automation tools and distributed in the form of `Travis VM images`.

 ## VM images